cdklabs/cdk-monitoring-constructs/README.md

 #### Example: metric with anomaly detection

 In this case, only one metric is supported.
-There cannot be multiple metrics rendered with anomaly detection in a single widget (CloudWatch limitation).
+Multiple metrics cannot be rendered with anomaly detection in a single widget due to a CloudWatch limitation.

 ```ts
 monitorCustom({